Isometric Immersions and the Waving of Flags: Introduction

 \subsection{Contributions of the article}

-One complication in the study of the space of isometric immersions is that this space is relatively small and depends delicately on the geometry of the surface.
-For example the Cohn-Vossen theorem says that if a surface has nonnegative Gaussian curvature and no open set where the the curvature is zero, then it is rigid: the only deformations are isometries of $\mathbb{R}^3$.
+{For a general} {surface} {$M$ the study of the space of isometric immersions $M\to \mathbb R^3$ comes with several difficulties.
+The main reason for this is that }this space is relatively small and depends delicately on the geometry of the surface.
+For example, the Cohn-Vossen theorem says that if a {closed} surface has nonnegative Gaussian curvature and no open set where the the curvature is zero, then it is rigid: the only deformations are isometries of $\mathbb{R}^3$.
 For a recent survey of such results, see Han-Hong~\cite{han2006isometric}.
 If the Gaussian curvature is zero, as in our case, then there is a nontrivial family of deformations, but it is not very large: in the space of all immersions (three functions of two variables), the isometric immersions are generically described by two functions of one variable.
-Even this result is only valid locally, and we derive our own version under additional assumptions that simplify the situation.
-To work with the geodesic equation in this space, one wants a manifold structure, which cannot be expected in general: in \cite{Weg1990} it has been shown that the space of isometric immersions is in general not locally arcwise connected and hence cannot be a manifold, which gives a counter example to an earlier result of~\cite{Bin1984}.
-For the situation of this article we are nevertheless able to overcome these difficulties and show a manifold result, as described below.
-We suspect that the result is not true in general even for immersions of the flat square.
+Even this result is only valid locally, and we derive our own version. {Furthermore,} to work with the geodesic equation in this space, one {would like to have} a manifold structure, which cannot be expected for {general} {surfaces} { $M$}: in \cite{Weg1990} it has been shown that the space of isometric immersions { from $S^2$ to $\mathbb R^3$ is} not locally arcwise connected and hence cannot be a manifold, which gives a counter example to an earlier result of~\cite{Bin1984}.
+For the situation of this article---{isometric immersions from the flat square into $\mathbb R^3$}---we are nevertheless able to overcome these difficulties and show a manifold result, as described below.

-Our model is a function $\mathbf{r}\colon [0,1]^2 \to \mathbb{R}^3$ satisfying the isometry conditions $\lvert \mathbf{r}_u\rvert = \lvert \mathbf{r}_v\rvert = 1$ and $\mathbf{r}_u\cdot \mathbf{r}_v = 0$, along with the flagpole condition $\mathbf{r}(0,v) = (0,v,0)$.
-The first task is to classify maps satisfying these conditions.
-It is well-known that locally such immersions are determined by two functions of one variable; see e.g. the classic text book by do Carmo~\cite{do2016differential}.
-With the unit normal given by $N = \mathbf{r}_u\times \mathbf{r}_v$, we define The simplifying assumptions (corresponding to a furled state of the flag whose geometry is determined by the bottom edge) yield the classification given by Theorem \ref{alphaJthm}, which gives the precise conditions on two functions of one variable needed to generate isometric immersions with our furling conditions.
-Specifically, under the definitions $\alpha(u) = \int_0^u e(s,0) \, ds$, $\gamma(u) = f(u,0)/e(u,0)$, we find that $\alpha$ and $\gamma$ must satisfy a list of conditions, and given any functions $\alpha$ and $\gamma$ satisfying these conditions, we obtain a unique isometric immersion aligned with the flagpole.
-The proof of this Theorem forms Section \ref{flagspace}.